AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 * **minLength** — ignores elements shorter than a certain value
 * **mode** — sets the parsing mode

+See also: {api:anychart.data.TextParsingSettings}anychart.data.TextParsingSettings{api}.

 The parsing mode, unlike other settings, must be always specified.
 There are two parsing modes:

 * **byWord** — parses a text into words
 * **byChar** — parses a text into characters

-If the only thing you want to change is the mode, you can use a shortcut (see {api:anychart.anychart.enums.TextParsingMode}anychart.anychart.enums.TextParsingMode{api}):
+If the only thing you want to change is the mode, you can use a shortcut:

 ```
 chart.data("Tyger, tyger, burning bright", "by-char");
 ```
+See also: {api:anychart.anychart.enums.TextParsingMode}anychart.anychart.enums.TextParsingMode{api}.

 In this sample...

 ```